deeplearning4j/deeplearning4j/graphdata.md

 Graphs are data structures that can be ingested by various algorithms, notably neural nets, learning to perform tasks such as classification, clustering and regression.

-In a nutshell, here's one way to make graph data ingestable for the algorithms:
+TL;DR: here's one way to make graph data ingestable for the algorithms:

 ```
 Data (graph, words) -> Real number vector -> Deep neural network